alabou/NMOS-MatroxOnly/NMOS With AES3.md

 An opaque AM824 Receiver MUST indicate `urn:x-nmos:format:audio` for the `format` attribute, MUST list `audio/AM824` in the `media_types` array within the `caps` object and MUST provide Receiver's Capabilities for the `audio/AM824` Stream.
 An opaque AM824 Receiver MUST omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the AM824 Stream.

 A fully described AM824 Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute, MUST list `application/AM824` in the `media_types` array within the `caps` object and MUST provide Receiver's Capabilities for the `application/AM824` Stream and for each sub-Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.
-A fully described AM824 Receiver MAY also list `audio/AM824` in the `media_types` array within the `caps` object to indicate taht it can consume an opaque AM824 stream.
+A fully described AM824 Receiver MAY also list `audio/AM824` in the `media_types` array within the `caps` object to indicate that it can consume an opaque AM824 Stream.

 > Note: An opaque Sender is using a Flow indicating `urn:x-nmos:format:audio` for the `format` attribute and `audio/AM824` as the `media_type`.
 A Receiver indicating `urn:x-nmos:format:mux` for the `format` attribute having `audio/AM824` in the `media_types` array indicates that it can process such Flow of format `urn:x-nmos:format:audio` from the Sender.

-The Receiver MUST express its limitations or preferences regarding the AM824 Streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
+The Receiver MUST express its limitations or preferences regarding the AM824 Streams that it supports indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams and sub-streams.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

-The following parameter constraints can be used to express limits or preferences on a fully described stream.
+The following parameter constraints can be used to express limits or preferences on a fully described Stream.
 For a given format, a fully described AM824 Stream MUST provide at least the minimum number of layers supported by the Receiver.
 Sub-Streams that are not mapped to the Receiver's layers are ignored.

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
   Indicate the minimum and maximum audio layers supported from the AM824 Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.